mikedaf/Assetto-Corsa-Evo-Proton-Pterodactyl-Egg/README.md

 docker build -t acevo-ptero:latest .
 ```

+*Troubleshooting Note:* The egg's configuration is hardcoded to look for the exact `acevo-ptero:latest` docker image[cite: 1].
+Do not alter the tag in the build command, or Pterodactyl will fail to deploy the server[cite: 1].

 ## Step 2: Import the Egg

 1. Download the `egg-assetto-corsa-evo.json` file from this repository to your local computer.